jisbruzzi/gulp-file-combiner/README.md

 ### gulp-file-combiner
 A simple, dumb and versatile file combiner for gulp.

-It's gulp-file-include[https://www.npmjs.com/package/gulp-file-include] just more simple and versatile.
+It's [gulp-file-include](https://www.npmjs.com/package/gulp-file-include) just more simple and versatile.

-It can also do the same as gulp-pseudoconcat-js[https://www.npmjs.com/package/gulp-pseudoconcat-js], gulp-html-extend[https://www.npmjs.com/package/gulp-html-extend], gulp-include-2[https://www.npmjs.com/package/gulp-include-2]... and many more.
+It can also do the same as [gulp-pseudoconcat-js](https://www.npmjs.com/package/gulp-pseudoconcat-js), [gulp-html-extend](https://www.npmjs.com/package/gulp-html-extend), [gulp-include-2](https://www.npmjs.com/package/gulp-include-2)... and many more.

 It does one thing and it does it well.

-##Features
+## Features

 - Full customization of the syntax for detecting includes
 - It allows to modify and customize how files are accessed in the include (you can make "fake symlinks")